aviolin/metronome/README.md

-# Zen Metronome
+# Metronome

-A simple metronome made using ReactJS and the AudioContext API.
+A metronome made using ReactJS and the AudioContext API.

-On Android, it works best on FireFox instead of Chrome.

-View the app at: https://aviolin.github.io/metronome
+View the app live at: https://aviolin.github.io/metronome

+# Features
+* Metronome using JavaScript workers and AudioContext.
+* Customizable tempo, meter and clicks per beat.
+* Animation visualizing the current beat using HTML canvas and requestAnimationFrame.
+* Dark mode/light mode toggle.

+# Installation
+To install the app locally, first download this repository, then:
+1. Navigate to the project folder in your console, and enter Markup : `npm install`
+2. To run the project, enter Markup : `npm start`

+# Motivation
+This project was created to better understand React and how to implement an accurate timer system.
+The core functionality was inspired by this project: https://github.com/cwilso/metronome

-# Todo
+# Browser Support

-UI Layout

-Header block
-Tempo block
-Visualizer block
-Play block
-Settings block
+This app requires OS 14+ on iPhone Safari, and there is a lag between the audio and the visuals in Android Chrome.